unigrid-project/unigrid-project.github.io/docs/governance/dao_updates_03.md

 ## Revised Quorum Requirements

-In light of the increasing number of nodes and the observed challenges in achieving quorum, the proposal includes revising the quorum requirements as follows:
+Recognizing the need for more efficient and responsive decision-making in our evolving DAO, the following adjustments to quorum requirements are proposed:

-- For minor changes: Quorum requirement reduced from 50% to 30%.
+- **Operational Adjustments**: For routine and non-critical changes, such as updates to internal communication methods, minor website updates, or small-scale community initiatives, the quorum requirement will be reduced from 50% to 30%.
+This change is intended to streamline decision-making for everyday operational matters, ensuring agility and efficiency.
-- For major changes: Quorum requirement reduced from 66% to 40%.

-These adjustments aim to foster more active and efficient governance, ensuring that proposals can be addressed in a timely manner while still maintaining a significant level of community involvement.
+- **Strategic Decisions**: For significant changes that impact the project's direction, such as introducing or removing major ecosystem features, forming substantial partnerships, or reallocating token pools, the quorum requirement will be adjusted from 66% to 40%.
+This reduction balances the need for broad consensus with the practicalities of gathering a larger portion of stakeholder votes, facilitating more strategic and timely decisions.

+- **Emergency Measures**: In cases of urgent proposals that directly affect the DAO's existence or crucial operations, we propose maintaining a 40% quorum requirement.
+These situations demand prompt and decisive action, and the proposed quorum level ensures that such critical decisions can be made effectively while still requiring substantial community involvement.

+The proposed quorum adjustments aim to enhance the DAO's responsiveness and adaptability, ensuring that governance keeps pace with the project's growth and the broader blockchain ecosystem's dynamics.

 ## Governance Votes